animegamer4422/Next-Sync-Player/README.md

 ## Future Enhancements

 - Add support for custom video controls.
-- Implement better Adaptive UI for all devices
+- Implement adaptive UI for a better experience on all devices.
 - Improve room management with user authentication.

-## License

-This project is open source and available under the [MIT License](LICENSE).
+- Enhance local file sync capabilities to ensure smooth, multi-device playback.